 At Central Telecoms, we take the misuse of our services by domestic violence extremely seriously and will provide effective and tailored assistance to customers who need our support.
 Via technology, domestic violence can take many forms.
 These can include;

-Telephone and online counselling, referrals and support groups for LGBTQI+ people and their families.
+QLife Telephone and online counselling, referrals and support groups for LGBTQI+ people and their families.
+1800 184 527 qlife.org.au

 The TCP Code was developed by the Telecommunications Industry following extensive consultation and negotiation with consumer groups, the Australian Communications and Media Authority (ACMA), and other relevant interest groups.
 The ACMA regularly monitors compliance with the code.

-Aussie Broadband is committed to following the code and its principles, not only because of compliance but also in line with our strong values of “no bullsh*t and “be good to people”.
-If you would like to talk to us about the code or how we are following it, please contact us by telephone on 1800 659 621 or by email at firstname.lastname@example.org.
+Central Telecoms is committed to following the code and its principles.
+If you would like to talk to us about the code or how we are following it, please contact us by email at email@example.com